 Austin Taylor is a freelance photographer based in Shetland.
 He focuses on creating photographic images that capture the essence of Shetland, including its wildlife, landscape and astronomical phenomena.
 His work has featured in a number of publications, websites, exhibitions and as commissioned art.

-Transport for the outing will leave from / return to Hoswick Visitor Centre.
+Transport for the outing will leave from Hoswick Visitor Centre and return there afterwards.